 Attorney’s Fees & Your Lawyer

 People often make the mistake of presuming that if the other side is forced to pay attorney’s fees, the case won’t cost them anything.
 This is almost never the case.
-At most the attorney’s fees are a reimbursement.
+At most, the fees are a reimbursement.
 At worst, they are a judgment that never gets paid.

 Attorney’s Fees for Specific Purposes